ReallyCreativeDev/Femboy-Discord-bot/README.md

 # Python Discord Femboy Bot

-# This is a work in progress so i will be making this bettre over time
+# This is a work in progress so i will be making this better over time
 To start the bot you simply need to launch, either your terminal (Linux, Mac & Windows), or your Command Prompt ( Windows)
 .